 Jeju Maze Park entrance fee is 4.400 Korean Won (3,5 Euros)

 8. Jeju Loveland Museum

-The home of all things erotic exhibits very graphic 3D Kama Sutra since 2004.
-On almost 40 thousand square meters, expect to see sculptures, dioramas and other art pieces depicting couples, groups or solo players engaging in a passionate game of sex.
+The home of all things erotic exhibited very graphic 3D Kama Sutra since 2004.
+On almost 40 thousand square meters, expect to see sculptures, dioramas, and other art pieces depicting couples, groups, or solo players engaging in a passionate game of sex.